nhkim73/showcase/README.md

 # showcase

-This repo includes my sample implementations.
+This repo includes some of my sample implementations.